sorich87/the-loops/readme.txt

 * Works with any theme without modification
 * Works with any 'custom post types' plugin
+* Display list of posts and users with all the possibilities offered by WordPress
 * Custom templates
-* Support all the WordPress post query possibilities
-* Display the loops anywhere with a shortcode
+* Display the loops anywhere with a shortcode or a widget
-* Display the loops in a widget

 = Contributors =
 [Contributors are listed